wolfeidau/cbuild/README.md

 # Deployment

-In the `infra` folder is an [AWS CDK](https://aws.amazon.com/cdk/) which deploys a couple of CodeBuild projects, one for building that has minimal access to AWS, and one for deploying which has admin privileges.
+In the `sam` folder is an [AWS SAM](https://aws.amazon.com/serverless/sam/) template which deploys a CodeBuild project for building that has minimal access to AWS.

 # Configuration